 About a year and a half ago, I started dropping coffee cups.
 It was the first sign that my psoriasis was getting to me on a deeper level, and it was the first time I really felt worried about my condition.
 Even though the anxiety-fueled jitters and restlessness are now more or less controlled, they're still always with me.

 Unfortunately, as a person with chronic psoriasis, I am not alone.
-According to the National Psoriasis Foundation, almost one in five of us struggle with anxiety.
+According to the National Psoriasis Foundation, almost one in five of those with psoriasis struggle with anxiety.
 Often, depression is in the mix as well.
 Wherever you fall on the anxiety-depression spectrum, it's important to know that you don't have suffer alone and help is there when you need it.
 You just need to know where to look.

 Understanding the Psoriasis-Anxiety Connection

 You don't need to have an M.D. after your name to understand that the stress of living with a long-term skin condition can lead to anxiety and even depression.
 Psoriasis can be highly stigmatizing and extremely difficult to get under control.

 But there may also be a biological connection as well.
 The proteins the fuel the inflammtory reponse in your skin are also linked to mood disorders, creating a vicious cycle that perpetuates stress and anxiety, according to research published in the Journal of Clinical and Aesthetic Dermatology.
 Flares can trigger anxiety, which can in turn trigger more flares.
 And your life is stuck in the middle of all it.